 Second-degree heart block can be categorized into two types:

 - Mobitz type II block usually occurs below the AV node in other conduction tissue.
 It may be part of aging.
 It is also seen in people with significant heart disease or during a large heart attack.
 It may cause lightheadedness or fainting ( syncope ).
 And it may progress to complete heart block.
-This type frequently requires a pacemaker.

 Complete or third-degree block